Andrew MacLeod

-Andrew Michael MacLeod is an Australian/British philanthropist, businessman, author, humanitarian lawyer, and former aid worker.
+Professor Andrew Michael MacLeod is an Australian/British philanthropist, businessman, author, humanitarian lawyer, and former aid worker.

 MacLeod is a non-executive director of Saudi-based Arabian Leopard Fund and previously has served as chairman of private equity firm Macson Investments, CEO and chair of British-based Griffin Law, UAE-based Burnham Global, and had several senior visiting and governance roles at universities in Australia and the UK.
 He was formerly a humanitarian official with both the International Committee of the Red Cross and the United Nations.
 He is co-founder of Swiss/US charity Hear Their Cries.
 He maintains a Commission as an Australian Army reserve officer.

 He served as Chief of Operations of the United Nations Emergency Coordination Centre in the international response to the 2005 Kashmir earthquake in Pakistan.
 Previously he was CEO of the Committee for Melbourne, non-executive director of New York-based Cornerstone Capital, an affiliate senior associate to the Center for Strategic International Studies in Washington DC; sat on the Sustainable Accounting Advisory Board; advised numerous charities, was General Manager Communities, Communications and External Relations at global miner Rio Tinto, a board member and formerly chairman of Principles for Social Investment.